The minimum wage in Ireland in 2018 was €9.55 an hour.

-This change to the minimum wage works out as an increase of 3.2% on the current rate of €9.25 per hour.
+This change to the minimum wage worked out as an increase of 3.2% on the old rate of €9.25 per hour.

 The minimum wage for an experienced adult worker has increased by 10.5% since 2015 – when the minimum wage was €8.65 per hour.

 It is estimated that about 10% of employees in Ireland are on the minimum wage (about 155,000 people).